Withdrawal Information

 To initiate a withdrawal from the current term, complete the online TWU Withdrawal Form.
 All students withdrawing from the current term are encouraged to use the online system to withdraw.
 If you are unable to access the online form, please contact the Office of Student Life on your primary campus for assistance.

 A student may petition for a late drop or withdrawal when an incapacitating circumstance (medical condition or extenuating circumstance) impedes their ability to drop or withdraw by the term deadline and to complete some or all courses in the term.
-Incapacitating circumstances may include a serious physical or mental health condition or extenuating life circumstances, such as the serious illness or death of a family member, which would reasonably impede a student’s academic functioning.
+Incapacitating circumstances may include a serious physical or mental health condition or extenuating life circumstance, such as the serious illness or death of a family member, which would reasonably impede a student’s academic functioning in the current term.
 To be considered, petitions must be accompanied by official third-party documentation of the circumstance.
 Approved petitions result in “W” grades for the indicated courses or semester but do not result in any refund.
-Given this, students are encouraged to explore other options, such as incomplete grades before petitioning for a late drop or withdrawal.
+Therefore, students are encouraged to explore other options, such as incomplete grades, before petitioning for a late drop or withdrawal.
+Once an incomplete grade is assigned in a course, however, students are no longer eligible to petition for late drop.

 Purpose

-The primary purpose of these petitions is to offer a pathway to drop or withdraw for students who have experienced an incapacitating circumstance, which would have reasonably prevented them from dropping/withdrawing by the term deadline or which occurred after the term deadline.
+The primary purpose of these petitions is to offer a pathway to drop or withdraw for students who have experienced an incapacitating circumstance that would have reasonably prevented them from dropping/withdrawing by the term deadline or which occurred after the term deadline.
 This policy is not intended to be used as a mechanism to avoid failing grades or the removal from an academic program due to unsatisfactory performance.
-Withdrawals approved under this policy will be effective on the date the completed petition was submitted to Student Life.
-Because they will not be backdated to an earlier date in the term and do not result in any special designation on the transcript, late petitions will only be considered after the last date in the term to drop or withdraw, which is outlined in the academic calendar.
+Withdrawals approved under this policy will be effective the date the completed petition was submitted to Student Life and will not be backdated to an earlier date in the term.
+Because they do not yield any refund or special designation on the transcript, late petitions will only be considered after the last date in the term to drop or withdraw, which is outlined in the academic calendar for the term.
 Questions about the withdrawal process may be directed to the Office of Student Life.

 Financial and Academic Implications